gchp/gchp.ie/_drafts/rust-compiler-walkthrough-parsing.markdown

 parse them into the TokenTrees.
 We then create a new token tree reader which is used to create another Parser instance which is then used to begin the actual parsing.

+### StringReader

+The [`StringReader`][strdr_def] is the lexer.
+This is the interface which consumes the raw source input and converts it to a series of Tokens & Spans in a TokenStream.

 [series]: /tags/compiler-walkthrough/
 [intro]: /2016/08/09/rust-compiler-walkthrough-introduction/